Publication Process

 Publishing schedule

 Rather than publishing conventional complete online issues at fixed intervals, starting from March 2023, JOINTS has moved to a continuous publication model, with articles being published on an ongoing basis.
+Special issues and supplements do not have a fixed publication date.

-Post-Publication concerns
+Post-Publication Concerns

 Post-publication critiques may be submitted to the journal as “letters to the editor” and “commentaries” via Publishing Manager, providing a foundation for the raised criticisms.
 The journal provides original authors with the opportunity to respond to criticisms through a “reply letter.”
 Both the critique and response letters are peer-reviewed.